nv1t/blog-backup/aboutme.md

 subtitle: Why you don't want me in your hardware
 ---

-My name is Jan Hoersch.
+My name is Jan.
 I have the following qualities:

 - I rock at wearing sunglasses (kindof)
 - I'm a runner